mattduff707/the-hub/README.md

 ## Why I built it this way

 - I made this app with increased productivity in mind.
-- Until I am proficient in a back-end language the usage of localStorage as a database is necessary to prevent the loss of tasks between sessions.
+- I am using a Node.js/Express back-end alongside MongoDB to make this a MERN stack application.
+This has allowed me to expand upon existing features and begin to implement planned features like a snippet library and bug report system.
 - Styled components are my go-to styling solution.
 Modularity, auto-prefixing, and it allows me to dynamically style with ease due to the nature of css-in-js.
 - I love the look of SPA with only a viewport sized screen.
 It is always a bit of a headache but it fit this app perfectly.
 Grid and flexbox always save the day
 - As a personal desktop app, I put minimal consideration into accessibility and responsiveness.

 ---

-## Potential Changes
+## Still to be done

 - Lots of refactoring is necessary still. especially here [Code Snippet](https://github.com/mattduff707/the-hub/blob/5ec67eb33884b50714bedb76973f259eec24e746/src/components/mainScreen/NavButtons.js#L18-L64)
-- Currently in the process of implementing a node/express backend and MongoDB as a database.
-This will allow me to add my snippets library and bug report system.
-It also will allow me to expand upon the task management and bookmarking system.
+- Error handling for both the back-end and front-end of the application.

 ---